During his life, Hilton oversaw his father’s famous hotel empire, as well as one of the largest private philanthropic organizations in the world.

 After retiring in 1996, he remained with the corporation as co-chairman of the board as his hand-picked successor, Stephen F. Bollenbach, presided over a decade of mergers and acquisitions that made Hilton Hotels Corporation one of the largest and most successful companies in the industry.
 The company’s hotel and gaming operations were purchased by private equity firms in 2006 and 2007.

-In 2007, Barron Hilton joined the Giving Pledge and announced that, like his father before him, he had committed 97% of his wealth to the philanthropic work of the Hilton Foundation.
-This bequest, which surpassed the amount bequeathed by his father, increased the endowment to $6.3 billion and made Barron Hilton the Foundation’s most significant donor.
+In 2007, Barron Hilton joined the Giving Pledge and announced that, like his father before him, he had committed 97 percent of his wealth to the philanthropic work of the Hilton Foundation.
+This bequest, which surpassed the amount bequeathed by his father, increased the endowment to what is now $7.5 billion and made Barron Hilton the Foundation’s most significant donor.

 In his free time, Hilton loved hunting, fishing and flying, and he often shared these passions and interests with friends, notable business leaders and aviators.
 Known for his competitive spirit, he also won his friends’ respect as a skillful and conservative pilot.